csariyildiz/csariyildiz.github.io/_posts/2019/2019-12-01-three-js-and-3d-graphics.md

 ---
 layout: post
-title: Creating Interactive 3D Graphics with Three.js: A Beginner's Guide
+title: A Beginner's Guide To Creating Interactive 3D Graphics with Three.js
 ---

 ### What is Three.js?